ManiM97/AddtoCartPage/README.md

 <h3>🔸Call to Action:</h3>
 The page design often emphasizes the "Add to Cart" button, making it visually distinct and encouraging users to complete the action of adding items to their cart.

+<h3>🔸Responsive Design:</h3>
+The user interface is designed by using media queries, ensuring a responsive and visually appealing layout across different devices and screen sizes.

+<h3>🔸Cross-Platform Compatibility:</h3>
+The e-commerce cart page is designed to work across multiple platforms and operating systems, including Windows, macOS, Linux, iOS, and Android.
+It leverages web technologies or platform-specific frameworks to ensure maximum accessibility</h3>

 <h1>Reference Video</h1>